jaydu1/CVaR-Portfolio/README.md

 This code is delivered via the files described above.

-Python (version 3.6 or later) is required to run the files, and it has only been tested on the Linux and the MacOS platforms.
+Python (version 3.6 or later) is required to run the files, and it has only been tested on the Linux (6 Xeon(R) CPU E5-2690 @ 2.90GHz and 128 GB memory) and the MacOS platforms.

 Python packages to run reproducible code: